YounosN/AWS-CloudFormation-TerraformStateBackend/README.md

 **_Note: This is a minimalist version of the setup.
 For production environments, consider adding additional features such as KMS encryption, more complex IAM roles, and detailed logging._**

 ## Template Details
-The `cloudformation-template.yaml` file creates the following resources:
+The `cloudformation-template.template` file creates the following resources:
 - S3 Bucket for Terraform state files.
 - DynamoDB table for state locking.
-- S3 Bucket Policy for enforcing server-side encryption.

 ## Usage
 1. Clone this repository.